metfar/dailynews/README.md

 - authentication issue;
 - any other exception;

-The program does not abort: it still generates raw Markdown from the collected data.
+the program does not abort: it still generates raw Markdown from the collected data.

 This is intended to keep `cron` useful even if the summary layer fails.